thelovelab/tximport/vignettes/tximport.md

 o <- log(calcNormFactors(cts/normMat)) + log(colSums(cts/normMat))
 y <- DGEList(cts)
 y$offset <- t(t(log(normMat)) + o)
+# y is now ready for estimate dispersion functions
+# see edgeR User's Guide
 ```

 An example of creating a `DESeqDataSet` for use with DESeq2